cardano-foundation/CIPs/CIP-0067/README.md

 ### Adding an entry to the registry

-To propose an addition to the registry edit the [registry.json](./registry.json) with your details, open a pull request against the CIPs repository and give a brief description of your project and how you intend to use the label for assets.
+To propose an addition to the registry, edit the [registry.json](./registry.json) with your details, open a pull request against the CIPs repository and give a brief description of your project and how you intend to use the label for assets.

 ## Rationale

+Asset name labels make it easy to identify native assets and classify them in their asset class intended by the issuer.
+Since the identification of these native assets is done by third parties, the design is focused on the usability for them.

+First, The label should be quickly parsable with a first check.
+That is, an initial check on an asset name that is easy and will exclude a big subset of the available token names that do not follow standard.
+This is why the label starts and ends with `0000` in bits.
+Additionally, in its hex notation, this is differentiable by a human in its readable form, a more common representation.

+Secondly, the remaining verification on whether a certain `asset_name_label` standard is followed should be a one shot calculation.
+Here we mean that the calculation of the check should be straightforward, the label should not be fitted via brute force by a third party.
+That's why the label contains the bit representation of the integer label it tries to follow.

-Asset name labels make it easy to classify assets.
-It's important to understand that an oblivious token issuer might use the prefix X for all kinds of things, leading to misinterpretation by clients that follow this standard.
+Another thing that is important to understand is that an oblivious token issuer might not be aware of this standard.
+This could lead to the unintentional misinterpretation by third parties and injection attacks.
 We can minimize this attack vector by making the label format obscure.
-Brackets, checksum and fixed size binary encoding make it unlikely someone follows this standard by accident.
+That is why the label also contains a checksum derived from the `asset_name_label` to add characters that are deterministically derived but look like nonsense.
+Together with the above zero "brackets", and the fixed size binary encoding, it make it unlikely someone follows this standard accidentally.
+The CRC-8 checksum is chosen for it low-impact on resources and its readily available implementations in multiple languages.

+## Path to Active

+- Get support for this CIP by wallets, explorers, minting platforms and other 3rd parties.
+- Get support by tools/libraries like Lucid, PlutusTx, cardano-cli, etc. to generate/verify labels.

 ### Reference Implementation(s)